 Before an employee can work from home, they need to be able to securely connect to the files and software used by their organization.

 The second way organizations provide access to remote employees is by utilizing cloud-based applications.
-Many enterprise resource planning (ERP), primary business applications (PBAs), and communication tools like email have enterprise-level applications equivalents in the cloud.
-Cloud applications allow employees to securely connect and collaborate with their colleagues, no matter where they are in the world, as long as they have a reliable internet connection.
-Flexibility is one of the primary reasons why utilizing the cloud, whether it’s software or migrating from on-site servers to cloud servers, is such a benefit for many businesses.
+Many enterprise resource planning (ERP), primary business applications (PBAs), and communication tools (like email) have enterprise-level applications equivalents in the cloud.
+Cloud applications allow employees to securely connect and collaborate with their colleagues.
+Connection occurs no matter where they are in the world, as long as they have a reliable internet connection.
+Location flexibility is one of the primary reasons why utilizing the cloud is such a benefit for many businesses.
+Whether it’s software or migrating from on-site servers to cloud servers, using the cloud is effective for WFH setups.

 2. Home Office IT Needs